-In an adaptation of the splice sensor platform, we developed intronic sensors targeting the sense and antisense strands of a confidential intron target Z (external collaboration).
-The sense strand intronic sensor (SS sensor) showed a highly selective and dose-dependent increase in fluorescence in the presence the target and was sensitive as low as 16 nM of the target.
-When the SS sensor was added to a mixture of varying ratios of target Z intron sense : antisense strands, a statistically significant difference in fluorescence signal (p<0.05) was observed even with a ~10% change in target Z sense RNA in the mixture.
-Similar results were obtained for the intronic sensor targeting antisense strand of target Z (not shown).
+In an adaptation of the splice sensor platform, we developed intronic sensors targeting the sense and antisense strands of a confidential intron target Z. The antisense strand intronic sensor (AS sensor) showed a highly selective and dose-dependent increase in fluorescence in the presence the target FL RNA and was sensitive as low as 16 nM of the target.
+When the AS sensor was added to a mixture of varying ratios of target Z intron antisense: sense strands, a statistically significant difference in fluorescence signal (p<0.05) was observed even with a ~10% change in target Z antisense RNA in the mixture.
+Similar results were obtained for the intronic sensor targeting sense strand of target Z (not shown).
+SUMMARY

-SUMMARY Fast, selective, stable Read in 30 min, robust target-specific fluorescence, >16h readout window Customizable, target any RNA isoform of interest Detect endogenous mRNAs, protein free, no artificial systems Super detection resolution Can detect as low as 10% splicing changes Versatile, HTS adaptable, mix-and-read Biochemical and cell-based applications, multiplex capability target Y, was used as a control
+Read in 30 min, robust target-specific fluorescence, >16h readout window Customizable, target any RNA isoform of interest Detect endogenous mRNAs, protein free, no artificial systems Super detection resolution Can detect as low as 10% splicing changes Versatile, HTS adaptable, mix-and-read Biochemical and cell-based applications, multiplex capability SPINACH REFERENCES Paige et al., RNA mimics of green fluorescent protein, Science, 333:642-646, 2011.